hnimt/hnimt.github.io/_posts/2024-01-25-MySQL-high-performance-2.md

 ### Clustered Indexes:
 - One table only had a clustered index (primary key).
 - Primary key values are stored in the left node of B-tree => query by primary key is fastest.

+### Using index scan for sorting:
+- Only be used when the index has the same directory with the order
+- Follow the leftmost prefix of the index